What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 Poisonous Chemicals

-Another problem is that ultra-pure water is too aggressive in stripping containers of toxins.
+Another problem is that ultra-pure water is too aggressive at stripping toxins from containers.

 It will then more likely absorb chemicals or other poisons quicker than normal water when placed in plastic or metal containers.